njx/brackets-livedev2/README.md

 Lots:

 * CSS live development isn't implemented - this will need code to handle hot replacement of stylesheets in the browser (in the protocol layer and in the remote protocol script), and requires re-enabling of various commented-out code in LiveCSSDocument and in LiveDevelopment that tracks requested CSS files.
+* The current live development workflow (only one preview open at a time, switching when you switch editors) isn't supported well:
     * Closing live dev doesn't close the window in the browser.
-This might be impossible due to the restriction that JS can't close windows that aren't opened via JS, but we might want to at least show something in the browser indicating that the connection was terminated.
+This might be impossible due to the restriction that JS can't close windows that aren't opened via JS, but we need to at least show something in the browser indicating that the connection was terminated.
-* Switching files in Brackets opens a new tab.
+    * Switching files in Brackets opens a new tab (and old tab is no longer connected, but there's no visible indication to the user).
 This is partly FOL due to closing live dev not closing the window in the browser.
 We should consider changing the workflow to allow multiple files to be previewed anyway (rather than only having a single preview that changes as you switch files in Brackets).
     * Lightning bolt doesn't turn off when browser preview is closed.
 Haven't thought through how we should indicate in the UI when multiple browser clients are active, and whether we should turn the lightning bolt off when the last one disconnects - this might also change if we change the workflow to allow multiple files to be previewed
 * I wanted to change up how the Server stuff worked, but it turned out not to be necessary for the prototype and it might just be orthogonal.
-* Still needs a fair amount of code cleanup and documentation
 * No unit tests (the original Live Dev tests would need to be completely rewritten - and ideally in a more granular fashion with mocks)

 Bugs/cleanup/TODO:

 * Doesn't show an error if the browser never connects back
+* Live highlight sometimes turns off temporarily; doesn't show highlight immediately when new browser connects
 * spurious errors when socket is closed
 * hard-coded port number for WebSocket server (might be fine)
 * Lots of TODOs in the code
-* Probably lots of other bugs

 ### Basic architecture